Designing Fair Allocations for Carrier Alliances

 Management Sciences and Quantitative Methods

 Houghtalen, Lori; Ergun, Ozlem; and Sokol, Joel, "Designing Fair Allocations for Carrier Alliances" (2009).
 Babson Faculty Research Fund Working Papers.
-Paper 52.
+52.

 This document is currently not available here.